pungkula1337anka/Voice-Stuff/PlayArtist.md

 - **2: Install VLC** <br>

-VLC is a media player that supports playback of entire folders.
+VLC is a media player that supports playback of entire folders.<br>
-Create the file 'install_vlc.sh' inside your /config directory and paste in the code below.
+Create the file 'install_vlc.sh' inside your /config directory and paste in the code below.<br>
-This script will install VLC package, and run a command which allows you to control it with an root priveledged user.
+This script will install VLC package, and run a command which allows you to control it with an root priveledged user.<br>
 HA limitations to install packages, will require you to run this after each update, but this can easily be done through an automation.<br>

 - **3: Create the shell commands.** <br>